Xaxis/chatgpt-code-analysis/README.md

 # chatgpt-code-analysis

-Simple tool for asking questions about a repo.
+Simple tool for asking GPT4 questions about a repo held at a Github url.